 In order to gain an audience with the Sultan of Mozambique, he acted as if he was a Muslim.
 Unfortunately, he was unable to give a suitable gift to the Sultan and was met with hostility and left.

-In February of 1498, about 8 months since he first left Lisbon, he sailed into the port of Malindi.
+In February of 1498, about 8 months after he first left Lisbon, he sailed into the port of Malindi.
 Malindi was friendly and happened to be at war with Mombasa.
 This is where da Gama first learned of Indian trade vessels.
-From here he would set sail to Calicut, India.
+From here, he would set sail to Calicut, India.